ai4he/VR_Project/README.md

   - This folder include files from Unity.In this project we use unity to development of the XR

 * Windows Development
-  - These files will be added withing this semester
+  - These files will be added during this semester

 * Mac OS Development
-  - These files will be added withing this semester
+  - These files will be added during this semester

 * AI
-  - These files will be added withing this semester
+  - These files will be added during this semester